-#DVpit is a Twitter event created to showcase pitches from marginalized voices.
+#DVpit is a Twitter event created to showcase pitches from marginalized voices that have been historically underrepresented in publishing.
 This includes (but is not limited to): Native peoples and people of color; people living and/or born/raised in underrepresented cultures and countries; disabled persons (including neurodiverse); people living with illness; people on marginalized ends of the socioeconomic, cultural and/or religious spectrum; people identifying within LGBTQIA+; and more.
 Any decisions regarding eligibility are yours to make.
 Authors are not obligated to disclose anything they do not feel comfortable with and are not required to pitch only #ownvoices work, though that is certainly welcome!

-#DVpit was covered by Bustle, Salon, YA Interrobang, and multiple blog sites like Lee & Low Blog and Daily Dahlia.
+#DVpit has appeared in Bustle, Salon, YA Interrobang, Writers Digest, and multiple blog sites like Lee & Low Blog, Daily Dahlia, Writers Block Party.

-The event was created and is moderated by Beth Phelan, a literary agent at the Bent Agency.
+The event was created and is moderated by literary agent Beth Phelan.

 #DVpit will occur over two days.
 Please make sure you are pitching your work on the appropriate day; many of the agents and editors will only tune in on a specific day, to see the pitches in the categories they represent/acquire.

 October 2 2017 will be for Children’s & Teen Fiction/Nonfiction (picture books, chapter books, graphic novel, middle grade, young adult).

 October 3 2017 will be for Adult Fiction/Nonfiction (all genres, commercial and literary).